Benchmark of quantum-inspired heuristic solvers for quadratic unconstrained binary optimization: Introduction

 where $Q_{i,j}$ is a real number called QUBO matrix element.
 In general, QUBO is NP-hard \cite{Barahona_1982}, and many NP-complete problems and combinatorial optimization problems are mapped to QUBO \cite{Lucas2014}.

 Although current QA devices have limited capability owing to hardware implementation limitations, in anticipation of future developments of QA devices, methods using QUBO models for solving real-world problems in a variety of fields have been actively studied \cite{Perdomo-Ortiz2012, PhysRevLett.108.230506, Babbush_2014, venturelli2016, Mott2017,PhysRevX.7.041052, Li2018}.
 Inspired by this trend, several sophisticated heuristic QUBO solvers have been developed and commercialized \cite{HSS_WP,Inagaki603,Gotoeaav2372, Aramon_2019}.
 It is highly non-trivial to determine whether a particular algorithm is more powerful than another because the performance of heuristic algorithms varies depending on the target problem.
 For successful application to real-world problems and further development of these QUBO solvers, it is necessary to clarify the strengths and weaknesses of each solver for various types of QUBO problems.
-In this study, we benchmarked the performance of three commercialized QUBO solvers including one using a real QA device: D-Wave Hybrid Solver Service (HSS), Toshiba Simulated Bifurcation Machine (SBM), and Fujitsu Digital Annealer (DA); three types of problem sets were used.
+In this study, we benchmarked the performance of three commercialized QUBO solvers including one using a real QA device: D-Wave Hybrid Solver Service (HSS), Toshiba Simulated Bifurcation Machine (SBM), and Fujitsu Digital Annealer (DA). {In order to understand the characteristics of the solvers, we benchmark various types of problems, including Ising spin glass problems and real-world problems.
+This is in contrast to a similar benchmark study reported recently\cite{kowalsky20213regular}, which used only a single kind of constraint satisfaction problem (specifically, 3-regular 3-XORSAT).
+While in Ref. \cite{kowalsky20213regular}, the size dependence of the time to obtain an optimal solution with a certain probability is analyzed in detail, in this study, the performance of the solvers is evaluated by comparing the value of the cost function obtained for a given execution time.
+Such a performance evaluation will be helpful in application cases where approximate solutions are acceptable.}

 The remainder of this paper is organized as follows.
 In Sec. \ref{sec:solver}, we briefly explain the solvers benchmarked.
 In Sec. \ref{sec:prob}, the definition of the problem instances used for benchmarking are provided.
-In Sec. \ref{sec:result}, we present the results of the benchmarking experiment.
-Finally, in Sec. \ref{sec:sum}, we summarize our results and conclusions.
+In Sec. \ref{sec:result}, we present the results of the benchmarking experiment. {Concluding remarks are given in Sec. \ref{sec:sum}.}